-There are no application fees or out of pocket expenses with the FLAG program.
-If you accept the FLAG proposal, a management fee and interest will be added to your balance as specified in your FLAG proposal documents.
+There are no application fees or out of pocket expenses with our financial assistance program.
+If you accept the Funds For Living proposal, a management fee and interest will be added to your balance as specified in your proposal documents.
 Fees and interest will vary by state, so please contact Fifth Season for the specific rates that will apply to your case.
 Along with premium payments, all fees and interest are repaid entirely out of the life insurance death benefit, so there are no out-of-pocket costs to the insured, and no future costs to pass on to family or other beneficiaries (even if the interest exceeds the balance of policy account).

-The funds advanced under the FLAG program are generally not taxable.
-However, since each individual situation is unique, and Fifth Season does not provide tax, legal or financial advice, we recommend you speak with your legal, tax or estate planning advisor.
+The funds advanced under our financial assistance program are generally not taxable.
+However, since each individual situation is unique and Fifth Season does not provide tax, legal or financial advice, we recommend you speak with your legal, tax or estate planning advisor.

 Yes.
 If your financial situation changes, you can choose to pay back your advance (and costs incurred during the period, like premiums and management fees) at any time without any prepayment penalties to retain your full death benefit.

-Once an application is submitted, we consider a number of different factors to determine if you qualify, but there are three key requirements:
+Once an application is submitted, we consider several factors to determine if you qualify for our financial assistance program, but there are three key requirements: